-[Treatment only] Please know that this next question is just hypothetical!
+[Treatment and still has jikokoa only] Please know that this next question is just hypothetical!
 We are not taking away your Jikokoa - your Jikokoa is yours to keep.
 However, imagine that you lost your Jikokoa today, or that it got stolen.

-Do you think you will buy a Jikokoa for the price of KSH 3990 in the store within the next year? $\rm Y/N$
+Do you think you will buy a Jikokoa for the price of KSH 3990 in the store within the next year?
+Y/N